 As part of your junior residency year, or PGY-2, you learn to lead a ward team, manage patient care with greater independence on night medicine rotations, gain more experience in intensive care medicine, and begin to pursue training opportunities along your chosen career path.

-You also participate in rotations on the general medicine wards, in emergency medicine in the MICU and CCU, on night float, and in ambulatory care.
+You also participate in rotations on the general medicine wards, in the intensive care units at Tisch Hospital and the VA NY Harbor Healthcare System, on admitting night float, and in ambulatory care.
 You also have more opportunities for electives.
-You may choose to apply to participate in a global health elective in your second or third year of residency.

 Postgraduate Year 3

-In your senior residency year, or PGY-3, you gain greater autonomy leading medical teams on the general medical services and have more elective time to sample subspecialty training in your areas of interest.
+In your senior residency year, or PGY-3, you gain greater autonomy leading medical teams on the general medical services and in intensive care units at all three Manhattan hospitals.
+You also spend one month as a Bellevue medical consult, continue outpatient practice in your longitudinal primary care clinic, and have elective time to participate in our diverse elective offerings.